 This practice likely continued long after Pope Gregory, both in the East and the West.
-A clear reference to it in the Eastern Church is found in the of 13th-century writings the commentator Balsamon, who notes: "While the Councils prohibited Communion for the dead, it is still the custom to place the Holy Bread in the hands of deceased bishops to ward off evil spirits and as a sign of their heavenly reward."
+A clear reference to it in the Eastern Church is found in the writings of the 13th-century commentator Balsamon, who "While the Councils prohibited notes: Communion for the dead, it is still the custom to place the Holy Bread in the hands of deceased bishops to ward off evil spirits and as a sign of their heavenly reward."
 In the Western Church, this practice persisted into the 12th century, as evidenced by Ivo, who wrote: "When the body of St. Otmar was moved, the Holy Gifts were also transferred from his tomb" (Bingham, Oper.
 VI, 427).
 With this examination of the long-standing practice of Communion for the deceased, we conclude our discussion of early Christian Eucharistic traditions.

-The Church has departed from the ritual of Holy Communion established Jesus by Christ. substituting it with practices intended to "ward off evil spirits" or secure "blessings."
+The Church has departed from the ritual of Holy Communion established by Jesus Christ, substituting it with practices intended to "ward off evil spirits" or secure "blessings."